 4. fermented milk products (cottage cheese, fermented baked milk, kefir);

-5. oatmeal jelly - good to drink on an empty stomach and before bedtime.
+5. Oatmeal jelly is good to drink on an empty stomach and before bed.

-The infection of the child occurs either in utero or after birth.
-Thrush symptoms appear within a few weeks.
+Infection of a child occurs either in utero or after birth.
+Symptoms of thrush appear within a few weeks.

-Prematurity, congenital immunodeficiency states, taking antibacterial drugs in the first days (weeks) of life, neglect by the mother of hygiene measures during breastfeeding, the use of insufficiently clean dishes, pacifiers, frequent regurgitation (shift of the acid-base balance of the oral cavity to the acidic side) are risk factors for the development thrush of newborns.
+Prematurity, congenital immunodeficiency conditions, taking antibacterial drugs in the first days (weeks) of life, the mother’s neglect of hygienic measures during breastfeeding, the use of insufficiently clean dishes and pacifiers, frequent regurgitation (a shift in the acid-base balance of the oral cavity to the acidic side) are risk factors for the development of thrush of newborns.

-In addition, the clinical manifestation of thrush can occur during teething periods in infants and toddlers, hormonal changes in adolescents.
+In addition, the clinical manifestation of thrush may occur during periods of teething in infants and toddlers, and hormonal changes in adolescents.

 The following signs indicate the possible presence of thrush in an infant: